 Oral B health experts define gum recession as a situation by which muscle tissues surrounding the teeth wear away, resulting in a pullback that exposes the tooth or its roots.
 The condition can lead to the formation of gaps between the gums and teeth, exposing the tooth.
-Such causes of receding gums increase the risk of disease-causing bacteria; therefore, it may need emergency dental services in Pearland, Texas, from Lovett Dental Pearland.
+Such causes of receding gums increase the risk of disease-causing bacteria; therefore, it may need emergency dental services from Lovett Dental Pearland.

 Gum recession is a common dental problem among many people in the US.
 However, most people do not realize that they have the disease because the problem occurs gradually.
 Victims often discover the condition at its advanced stages, such as tooth loss or damage.

 The Causes of Receding Gums